ionixjunior/ionixjunior.dev/_i18n/en/_posts/2024-04-26-you-dont-need-to-be-a-senior-to-contribute-to-open-source-projects.md

 git rebase main
 {%- endhighlight -%}

 Now you're prepared to make the PR.
 Usually the above steps aren't mandatory, but are good practices.
-If you want to understand more about the remote upstream and the rebase process, you can take a look in the [Git Push post][git_push_post] and [Git Rebase post][git_rebase_post].
+If you want to understand more about the remote upstream and the rebase process, you can take a look in the [Git Push][git_push_post] and [Git Rebase][git_rebase_post] posts.

 Now it's time to create the PR!
 To do this, start pushing the branch you're working to your remote repository.